 - kosher salt and freshly ground black pepper

-- 3 tbsp all-purpose-flour for dredging veal shanks
+- 3 tbsp all-purpose flour for dredging veal shanks

-- 2 cloves garlic chopped
+- 2 cloves garlic grated

 - 1 medium onion chopped